-If you are in a position where you believe a sexual assault is about to occur or is occurring, there are things you can do to help stop the violence.
+If you are in a position where you believe relationship violence, sexual misconduct or stalking is about to occur or is occurring, there are things you can do to help stop the violence.
 RAINN (Rape, Abuse & Incest National Network), the largest anti-sexual violence organization in the United States, suggests you remember the word “CARE” as a way to remember steps you can take in a sexual violence situation.

 R – Refer to an authority.
 Call for residence hall advisor’s help.
 Call the police.
 Call 911.
 If you can’t stop a sexual violent situation from happening with the two steps above, or if you feel in danger taking either of the two steps above, call for help.